 - Mental Clarity - Due to it's refreshing scent, eucalyptus is often recommended for exhaustion, stress, and depression.

 Eucalyptus essential oil is very popular with massage therapists!

 You can read more about the history of medicinal Eucalyptus oil benefits at MedicalNews.

 With so many eucalyptus oil uses, it is easy to understand why it is used in massage therapy, and for all the other healing therapies that depend on it's benefits.

-Go back to Essential Oil Benefits from Eucalyptus Oil Uses
+Go back to Best Essential Oils from Eucalyptus Oil Uses